2020 Advocacy Priorities

 As a 501c3 non-profit organization, LLF is non-partisan and we do not endorse political candidates.
 Along with direct services and relationship-building, advocacy is a powerful component of our work to cultivate an economy anchored in local ownership.
 Our advocacy work combines awareness-building, public education, as well as direct and grassroots policy activism on local, state, and occasionally federal issues that impact our local business community.
 For more info, please contact Lauren Gellatly.
 You may also view these priorities in PDF format.

 Keep Dollars in the Local Economy

-– Increase public awareness of the benefits of local businesses through campaigns including Eat Local Month, Buy Local Month, and Move Your Money Week.
+► Increase public awareness of the benefits of local businesses through educational campaigns like Eat Local Month and Buy Local Month.